Half Steps Lead to Failure

 • How accurate was your initial hypothesis on which companies were the best fit?
 Were you correct about which companies would be most interested in working with you?

 • Did your incentives turn out to be enough to motivate partners to behave in ways that boosted business?

 • Are the activities and metrics you set forth creating partner success?

 • Are your competitors offering a more attractive partner program?
-Perhaps your competitors are easier to work with or provide better incentives, or leverage PRM software superior to your own.
+Perhaps your competitors are easier to work with, provide better incentives, or leverage PRM software superior to your own.

 • This is a great time to reach out to your network of channel leaders.
 Ask for advice from those that have already made these tough calls and adapted.
 Check out the Cloud Software Association and Partnership Leaders to meet peers in your industry.